Technical Communication, MS

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-Analysis of users and data, writing and creating visuals, and managing online content are valuable skills to businesses and institutions.
+Professionals who have the skills to analyze users and data, write and create visuals, and manage online content are highly valuable to businesses and institutions.
 Maintaining rhetorical awareness and understanding of complex information is critical to impactful management and presentation of specialized content to broad audiences.
+Graduates of this program are accomplished writers, editors, designers, project managers and researchers who can respond effectively to a variety of audiences, issues and communication situations.

 Career examples include: